Shawn Mitchell

 Shawn Mitchell is a former Republican member of the Colorado Senate, representing the 23rd district from 2005 to 2013.
 Previously he was a member of the Colorado House of Representatives from 1999 to 2004.

 Background

 Mitchell received a B.S. magna cum laude from Brigham Young University and graduated from law school at the University of California at Berkeley.

 He is now an attorney in a private law practice in Denver and Adams counties.
 Mitchell served as Special Counsel to the Colorado Attorney General, where he was a legal policy advisor and one of the top aides to former Colorado Attorney General Gale Norton.
-He worked on significant litigation, including the Amendment 2 case and First Amendment litigation on issues of church and state.
-Mitchell also represented Colorado in fighting criminal appeals in the Colorado Court of Appeals and the Supreme Court.
+Mitchell participated in notable constitutional litigation, including Romer v.
+Evans, which challenged Amendment 2, as well as First Amendment cases concerning church-state separation.
+He also handled criminal appeals for the state in the Colorado Court of Appeals and the U.S. Supreme Court.

 Legislative career

 Before serving in the senate, Mitchell served in the Colorado House of Representatives from 1999 to 2004.
 He was elected in 2004 to represent Senate District 23.
 Mitchell won his campaign for re-election against Joe Whitcomb in 2008.
 Term limited, he did not run for re-election in 2012.